 Do you need assistance with financial support?
 Contact us to find out about what options are available to you and your family, and to ensure you’re accessing all of the funding available.

 The National Disability Insurance Scheme (NDIS) is a new way of providing support to Australians with disability, their families and carers.

 NDIS provides you with more choice and control, giving you the ability to choose the supports you need, as well as how, when, where and who provides that support.
 Funding levels are tailored to the supports you need to achieve your life goals.

-The Department of Human Services (DHS) provides payments and services to help you if you have a disability and it means you can’t work, or can only do a limited amount of work.
+Services Australia provides payments and services to help you if you have a disability and it means you can’t work, or can only do a limited amount of work.

 Phone: 132 717